 Social Security retirement benefits are based on earnings.

-In 2018, each time you earn $1,320 of wages, you gain one credit (or quarter).
-Once you've earned $5,280, you've earned 4 credits (4 quarters).
-To qualify for a retirement benefit, you must have accumulated 40 credits or 10 years of work.
+In 2019, each time you earn $1,360 of wages, you gain one credit (or quarter).
+Once you've earned $5,440, you've earned 4 credits (4 quarters).
+To qualify for a retirement benefit, you must have accumulated 40 credits or 10 years of work under this formula.
+The 40 credits are the opening bid.
+Obviously, the number doesn’t reflect the income most people earn.

-SSA averages your highest 35 years of earnings to come up with an Average Indexed Monthly Earnings (AIME) number.
-(Details are here – The Top 4 Reasons to Delay Claiming).
+To calculate your benefit, SSA averages your highest 35 years of earnings to come up with an Average Indexed Monthly Earnings (AIME) number.
+It's important to have an understanding of how this works.
+(Find more details here.)

 Here's a table listing current FRA ages.